anikjain0612/Python-Lab/Experiment 7/README.md

 # Experiment 7: Study of loops in python

-## Aim
+## **Aim**

-To study the NumPy library in Python and implement various numerical operations using NumPy arrays and built-in functions.
+To study and implement looping statements in Python and understand repetition of statements using different loop constructs.

 ## Introduction